gravity-ui/yagr/docs/en/quickstart.md

 ## Run

-Let's see a minimal valid chart's config:
+Let's see the config for a minimum valid chart:

 ```ts
 import Yagr from 'yagr';